FREQUENTLY ASKED QUESTIONS

 Our taxidermist can give you an estimate based on how you would like it done, upon request.

 From New Zealand it goes to your country where it is recommended you use a customs broker to clear your trophies and forward onto your designated destination.
 Again our local taxidermist can assist you with finding a customs broker.
+You can engage with the customs broker before you leave or once you arrive home you'll just need to provide the contact information to our local taxidermist but its a very straight forward process.

 New Zealand is an island and our weather can change often within a day or the week.
 We carry wet weather gear throughout most of the season and in winter good warm clothing.
 Much like hunting in many parts of the central U.S, Alaska and Canada, we will send you out a full list of clothing and equipment before you come.